core-wg/href/draft-ietf-core-href.md

    * the path can be root-based (zero or more path segments that are each started in the URI with "/", as when the authority is present), or
-   * the path can be rootless, which requires at least one path segment.
+   * the path can be rootless, which requires at least one path segment, the first one of which has non-zero length.

    (Note that, in {{cddl}}, `no-authority` is marked as a feature, as not all CRI implementations will support authority-less URIs.)